lpqdao/lpqdao/README.md

 </h1>

 <p align="left">
 I graduated from Cornell Computer and Information Science and am passionate about healthcare.
 I am working on developing software.
-I worked at as a software engineer at Amazon for 2 years, and at MITRE for 1.5 years before that.
+I've  worked at as a software engineer at Amazon for 2 years, and at MITRE for 1.5 years before that.
 At Amazon, I engineered large-scale catalog data pipelines handling 10K+ TPS with low-latency reliability.
 At Cornell, I was fortunate enough to conduct research on 3D graph exploration in mixed reality at the <a href="https://eipm.weill.cornell.edu/">Englander Intitute for Precision Medicine</a> under Professors  <a href="https://eipm.weill.cornell.edu/team/alex-sigaras/">Alexandros Sigaras</a> and <a href="https://eipm.weill.cornell.edu/team/olivier-elemento-3/">Olivier Elemento</a>.
 My interests, therefore, emerge with a curiousity about how we use technology to make better decisions in healthcare.
 </p>

 <h1 align="left">